gngdb/pytorch-minimize/README.md

 ### Algorithms you can choose but don't work

-Two algorithms I tested didn't converge on a toy problem or hit errors.
+Algorithms I tested didn't converge on a toy problem or hit errors.
 You can still select them but they may not work:

 * [Dogleg][]: `'dogleg'`